Aurorum-Studio/flarum-app/README.md

 * **Powerful and extensible.** Customize, extend, and integrate Flarum to suit your community.
 Flarum’s architecture is amazingly flexible, with a powerful Extension API.

+## Why this project is build?
+> Currently, we have not found great Android app solution for Flarum, the only one we found is fluam/fluam_app, but it tends to be an app for a lot of websites, instead of one.
+Also, it's not avaliable for users to login, nor make any actions through that project.
+Thus, we build this simple project to help the Flarum webmasters to build apps for their own websites.

 ## How to build an app with this project?
 > We have found two approaches for you to use this project, a command-line more approach, and a applications more approach.